Sylvexia/personal_research/10-29 Personal Research.md

 - Current Status:
 	- Still implementing all the operation that touch f32 one by one in MNIST model.
 	- Trying to get MNIST model running with posit operation
-		- For verifying swapping all operation to equivalent function call works!
+		- For verifying swapping all `arith` operation to equivalent function call works!
 	- Then we can move all the interface out.
 - The ultimate goal:
 	- Type: